stevehemingway/stevehemingway.github.io/content/pages/2017/nov_kpn.md

-+++
-Description = "Lessons that can be drawn from a local planning application" Title = "Travellers site at Pottersheath, Codicote" date = 2017-11-01T11:43:51Z
+Description = "Lessons that can be drawn from a local planning application"title: "Travellers site at Pottersheath, Codicote"date: 2017-11-01T11:43:51Z
 Tags = ["Politics", "Knebworth", "social media"] Categories = ["Knebworth", "NHDC"] menu = "main"
-+++